-‘Bold And The Beautiful’ Updated Weekly Spoilers: Hope Runs Out Of Doctor’s Office & Vinny May Have A Solution
+'Bold And The Beautiful' Updated Weekly Spoilers: Hope Runs Out Of Doctor's Office & Vinny May Have A Solution

 Hope runs out of the doctor's office after the paternity is revealed.
 Liam begs her to give him another chance when they arrive at the cabin.

 Finn is devastated that Steffy is having another child with her ex.
-She tells him that she cannot lose him.
+She tells him she cannot lose him.

 Vinny visits Thomas at Forrester Creations.
-He dislikes clocking in at his new job and tells his friend that he would do anything for him.
-Vinny says that if Thomas still wants to be with Hope, they could find a way to make it happen and find a solution for his problem.
-Vinny has a white jacket draped over his arm.
+He dislikes clocking in at his new job and tells his friend he would do anything for him.
+Vinny tells Thomas they could find a way to let him be with Hope, if that's what he still wants.
+Vinny has a white jacket draped over his arm, as relayed by Soap Central.

-The test results are in! ????
-Who's ready to see what happens next on #BoldandBeautiful? pic.twitter.com/O1GZ8zvMrX

 Finn and Liam struggle with the DNA results.